An Investigation of a Reputedly Psychologically Abusive Group That Targets

 numbers of controversial and mainstream groups (e.g., monastic orders,

 fraternities, mainstream religious adherents).
-An observational scale of group
+An observational scale of

-Because of decades of mental health research, we have a
+Because of decades of mental health research, we have a number of

-used in this study.
+this study.
 Researchers, however, should try to use similar test

 batteries in order to increase the comparability of findings.
-Thus, this study
+Thus, this

-Wellspring Retreat and Resource Center.
+University and the Wellspring Retreat and Resource Center.

-The methodology used in the development of the DDD Scale
+The methodology used in the development of the DDD Scale could be adapted

-to be very valuable in preventive education, family consultation, and
+very valuable in preventive education, family consultation, and

 psychotherapy with former group members, as well as in research.